Advisory body on legislation and administrative court

 His Majesty the King is the President of the Council of State.
 The Council consists of the Vice-President and a maximum of 10 members.

-The Council of State has a support staff of over 600 people, some 300 of whom are lawyers.
+The Council of State has a support staff of about 630 people, some 300 of whom are lawyers.
 Headed by the Secretary, the organisation comprises the following:

 - the Administrative Jurisdiction Department, made up of units comprising lawyers and support staff, assists the Administrative Jurisdiction Division in its work as an administrative court;

-- the Support Services Department, which includes the personnel, and library and records units;
+- the Support Services Department, which includes the personnel, ICT, and library and records units;

 Advisory body on legislation